Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Understanding Cyclic Training Dynamics

 \section{Understanding Cyclic Training Dynamics}

-An important general question about the \methodname{} phenomenon is whether it is due to some causal mechanism relating the dynamics of model parameters to the training sequence, or whether it is more correlational in that adjacent tasks come to be represented more similarly by the model.
-We found initial evidence for the latter hypothesis in experiments locally reversing the task sequence (e.g., showing that $x_{t+1}$ primes $x_t$ nearly as much as vice versa).
-To further test this learned similarity hypothesis, we explore the relationships between tasks and across training history of the model's loss gradients, weights, and activations.
+\looseness=-10000 An important general question about \methodname{} is whether it is due to some causal mechanism relating the dynamics of model parameters to the training sequence, or whether it is more correlational in that adjacent tasks come to be represented more similarly by the model.
+We found initial evidence for the latter hypothesis in experiments locally reversing the task sequence (e.g., showing that $\bx_{t+1}$ primes $\bx_t$ nearly as much as vice versa).
+To further test this learned similarity hypothesis, we explore the relationships between tasks and the model's loss gradients, weights, and activations across training history.
 The results enable us to better understand the dynamics of cyclic training.
 Unless otherwise stated, all visualizations in this section use the 410M model and default hyperparameters.